-Pour 1 tablespoon of the extra-virgin olive oil into a large stockpot.
+Pour 1 tablespoon of the oil into a large stockpot.
 Brown the ground beef, breaking the meat up using a wooden spatula.
 Shortly before the meat is fully cooked, add in the spices from Step 1.

 Once the meat is browned and the spices have been added, remove and drain the meat in a colander.
 Set the meat aside for later.